-On the second Thursday in June we celebrate National Work From Home Day, this year it is June 11.
+On the last Thursday in June we celebrate National Work From Home Day, this year it is June 27.
 It’s a chance to recognize the technological and cultural evolutions that allow us as a work culture to be as productive anywhere in the world as we are in the office.
 For years, working at home had been the purview of certain types of jobs, or saved as a bonus to reward employees while the rest of us battled with the daily commute.
 Now, however, the tools exist so that nearly any office job can be done at home without a loss of productivity.
 Today, we celebrate those achievements and do so in our pajamas.
+If you wanted to make sure your work from home setup is on point, then check out our guide to the best laptop stands.

 History of National Work From Home Day